sinsinkun/webgpu-quickdraw/README.md

 # WebGPU Quickdraw

-Custom renderer library for simplifying working with WebGPU.
+Lean render library for simplifying working with WebGPU.

 The goal of this library is to dramatically reduce the setup time required to start using WebGPU by pre-including common requirements for graphics setups, without completely abstracting away the WebGPU architecture.

-An exception is bind group configuration, which was bundled together with the pipeline creation process due to how tightly linked the two are and the difficulty in creating a generic pipeline that can support any bind group layout.
+A notable step that's "skipped" is bind group configuration/creation, which was bundled together with the pipeline creation process due to how tightly linked the two are.
+This locks the renderer to a single implementation of bind groups that should be optimal for most rendering pipelines, but may not be for specific setups.

 This library **<u>is not</u>** meant to account for every possible combination of WebGPU capabilities, and allow every possible configuration for users.